Dylan Peacock

-Dylan Paul Peacock (born 24 August 2001), also known as Didi, is a Gibraltarian footballer who currently plays as an attacking midfielder or forward for Manchester 62 and the Gibraltar national football team.
+Dylan Paul Peacock (born 24 August 2001), also known as Didi, is a Gibraltarian footballer who currently plays as an attacking midfielder or forward for College 1975 and the Gibraltar national football team.

 International career

 Didi made his international debut for Gibraltar on 21 November 2023 against the Netherlands.
 Prior to this he had played for Gibraltar at every youth level, notably scoring a late penalty in a 1–1 draw with Bulgaria U21 in June 2022.